AMReX-Codes/amrex/_sources/Basics.rst.txt

 is used to fill the ghost cell.
 It ought to be the case the values in those overlapping valid cells are the same up to roundoff errors.

-Another type of parallel communication is copying data from one MultiFab to another MultiFab with a different BoxArray or the same BoxArray with a different DistributionMapping.
+Another type of parallel communication is copying data from one :cpp:`MultiFab` to another :cpp:`MultiFab` with a different :cpp:`BoxArray` or the same :cpp:`BoxArray` with a different :cpp:`DistributionMapping`.
 The data copy is performed on the regions of intersection.
 The most generic interface for this is

+.. highlight:: c++

 ::

       mfdst.ParallelCopy(mfsrc, compsrc, compdst, ncomp, ngsrc, ngdst, period, op);

-Here mfdst and mfsrc are destination and source MultiFabs, respectively.
-Parameters compsrc, compdst, and ncomp are integers specifying the range of components.
-The copy is performed on ncomp components starting from component compsrc of mfsrc and component compdst of mfdst.
-Parameters ngsrc and ngdst specify the number of ghost cells involved for the source and destination, respectively.
-Parameter period is optional, and by default no periodic copy is performed.
-Like FillBoundary, one can use Geometry::periodicity() to provide the periodicity information.
-The last parameter is also optional and is set to FabArrayBase::COPY by default.
-One could also use FabArrayBase::ADD.
+Here cpp:`mfdst` and :cpp:`mfsrc` are destination and source MultiFabs, respectively.
+Parameters :cpp:`compsrc`, :cpp:`compdst`, and :cpp:`ncomp` are integers specifying the range of components.
+The copy is performed on :cpp:`ncomp` components starting from component :cpp:`compsrc` of :cpp:`mfsrc` and component :cpp:`compdst` of :cpp:`mfdst`.
+Parameters :cpp:`ngsrc` and :cpp:`ngdst` specify the number of ghost cells involved for the source and destination, respectively.
+Parameter :cpp:`period` is optional, and by default no periodic copy is performed.
+Like :cpp:`FillBoundary`, one can use :cpp:`Geometry::periodicity()` to provide the periodicity information.
+The last parameter is also optional and is set to :cpp:`FabArrayBase::COPY` by default.
+One could also use :cpp:`FabArrayBase::ADD`.
 This determines whether the function copies or adds data from the source to the destination.
-Same as FillBoundary, if a destination cell has multiple cells as source, it is unspecified that which source cell is used.
+Same as :cpp:`FillBoundary`, if a destination cell has multiple cells as source, it is unspecified that which source cell is used.
 This function has two variants, in which the periodicity and operation type are also optional.

+.. highlight:: c++

 ::